dmbrady01/udacity_tableau/Write-up.md

 of survival.

 ## Design
-* There was some initial preprocessing (detailed in the jupyter notebook) to only include some of the factors.
+* There was some initial preprocessing (detailed in the jupyter notebook) to only include some of the factors and to fill in missing data.
 * Survival rate (number of survivors/total number of people) was the measure across nearly all visualizations.
 * Since all the visualizations were comparing percentages, bar charts made the most sense.
-A quick comparison of bar is all that is needed to get a sense of the data.
+A quick comparison of bar height is all that is needed to get a sense of the data.
-* The only exception was with the parent/sibling matrix.
-I thought that would be interesting to include all combinations (removed later).
+* The only exception to above was with the parent/sibling matrix.
+I thought that would be interesting to include all combinations (removed later due to confusion).
-* All factors were group data (I binned ages), so it made sense to have them on the x-axis and survival rate on the y-axis.
+* All factors were group data (I binned ages), so it made sense to have factors on the x-axis and survival rate on the y-axis.
 * I grouped certain features into a dashboard to break up the monotonic nature of most stories (one chart per slide).
 I thought it would be a bit fun to organize them in ways that lended to cheeky titles - A/S/L, Grey Poupon, and Loneliness is a Warm Gun